bulak/projects/README.md

 ### Inside a project

   - `phist` project history, is available within a project and displays the eternal history of that project only.
-In addition to time and path stamps of `ehist`, it also lists the pane# of the multiplexer session where the command has been executed.
+In addition to time and path stamps of `ehist`, it also lists the pane# of the `tmux` (not implemented for `screen` yet) session where the command has been executed.

 ![phist](https://raw.githubusercontent.com/bulak/projects/fdd17f319424adbf76c36a3c03255ded770ed1e8/phist_screenshot.png)

   - `pnote` is available only within a project and similar to `hnote` produces a note within the project's eternal history.
 The note will only be available in that project and not in global eternal history.

 If *journaling* option was selected during install, additional commands will be available from within a project:

   - `add_jrnl` and `pj` are available if journaling option is selected during installation.
-These commands depend on `jrnl` package (python, link).
+These commands depend on `jrnl` [package](https://pypi.org/project/jrnl "jrnl pypi").

     `add_jrnl` adds a project-specific journal to user's journal database.

-    `pj` is an alias for `jrnl ${PROJECT_NAME}`` which simply enables viewing and editing of project specific notes.
+    `pj` is an alias for `jrnl ${PROJECT_NAME}` which simply enables viewing and editing of project specific notes.
 Basic usage:

-For further functionality of `jrnl` check out ....
+For further functionality of `jrnl` check out [their website](http://jrnl.sh/ "jrnl").

 ### Terminating a project